 Slovenia has always been one of the most sustainable countries.
-If you’re drawn to crystal clear waters, emerald fields, snowy mountain peaks and local delicacies, you really shouldn’t miss Slovenia.
-In 2016, the country became the world’s first “Green destination” with an impressive 96 out of 100 sustainability indicator.
-Did you know that almost 60% of Slovenia is covered in forests and 32% of the country is covered by agricultural land?
-No surprise that eco-friendly accommodations (especially tourist farms) are so successful around the whole country.
+If you’re drawn to crystal clear waters, emerald fields, snowy mountain peaks, and local delicacies, you really shouldn’t miss Slovenia.
+In 2016, the country became the world’s first “Green destination” with an impressive 96 out of 100 sustainability indicators.

 Tourist farms are increasingly popular in Slovenia, mostly among families.
 The kids love having animals around and they also have a huge place to play.
-The quality of the services and accomodation is indicated by apples.
-You can find a huge variety of farms from simply furnished ones (1 apple) all the way to luxurious farms (4 apples) with huge rooms and excellent selection of activities, offerings and dishes.
+The quality of the services and accommodation is indicated by apples. 🍎

 Camping in Slovenia